ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Resources and Functions

-Resources are externally invokable whereas functions are internal subroutines that can only be invoked form a resource or based on a schedule.
+Resources are externally invokable whereas functions are internal subroutines that can only be invoked form a resource.

 The overall structure of a resource is as follows: